torroapps/torroapps.github.io/README.md

-New apps and games development studio.
+New apps and games development studio

 Established in 2023 (copyright)